|

 Next Monthly Board Meeting:

-Thursday, July 24, 5:30 - 7:30 pm This regular meeting will be held remotely via Zoom; please contact us for the Zoom link.
-You can also view the meeting remotely from the WICD office.
+Thursday, January 22, 5:30-7:30 pm Agenda This regular meeting will be held held remotely via Zoom; you are welcome to come to the WICD office if you do not have zoom access.
+Please contact us for the Zoom link.
 The public is always welcome!
 Board Meeting Schedule Past Meeting Minutes & Agendas |